nevermind0001/Send-memes-to-a-discord-server-with-Python/README.md

   If you are familiar with discord bots or you own one you can skip this part.

 ### reddit account (praw)
-  Now we need to set up a reddit account to scrape subreddits for memes, if you are not familiar I recommend [this video]   (https://www.youtube.com/watch?v=gIZJQmX-55U).
+  Now we need to set up a reddit account to scrape subreddits for memes, if you are not familiar I recommend [this video](https://www.youtube.com/watch?v=gIZJQmX-55U).

 ### requirements
   You will need praw, urllib, time, os